alinmercasi/simple-javascript-todo-app-with-theme-switcher-/README.md

 - Add, remove, toggle todos and save them to local storage
-- The app should detect user theme preference, apply it and save it to local storage -Futhermore, user could change the theme and save it, no matter their system settings
+- The app should detect user theme preference, apply it and save it to local storage
+- Futhermore, user could change the theme and save it, no matter their system settings

 ### Screenshot